Supporting Upstate New York, NY Metro, Long Island, New Jersey, and New England

 As a professional located in the Northeast, you are constantly addressing ice and snow-related building issues for your customers as they rely on you to provide the safest, most effective solutions for their property.
 But, what you may not know is that there is a simple and readily available ice melt solution to meet all of your customers’ building needs.
-As your partner, Liberty Electric Products designs, manufactures, and distributes a comprehensive line of effective and easy-to-install snow and ice melt systems custom specified for each application.
+As your partner, LEP & NEES design, manufacture, and distribute a comprehensive line of effective and easy-to-install snow and ice melt systems custom specified for each application.
 The effectiveness of operation and the cost effectiveness of the installation of every electric snow and ice melt system starts at the design level.
 As a contractor, engineer, or architect you can’t be an expert in every field which is why we are here to help.
-Liberty Electric Products has over 35 years of experience in all of the products and services listed below.
+LEP & NEES have over 35 years of experience in all of the products and services listed below.

 The reasons that your customers need electric snow melting systems can vary but the most common needs are maintaining critical continuous access, avoiding slip-and-fall related injuries, lowering maintenance costs, and in some instances electric or hydronic snow melting systems are even required by state or local municipal code.
 Many municipal codes have snow storage requirements based upon the parking lot surface area meaning that certain areas of the parking lot are dedicated to snow storage for snow removal during major storms which can result in a loss of numerous potential parking spaces for paying customers.